aosabook/500lines/pedometer/chapter.md

 include FileUtils::Verbose

-get '/trials' do
+get '/uploads' do
-  @trials = Trial.all
+  @uploads = Upload.all
   @error = "A #{params[:error]} error has occurred." if params[:error]

-  erb :trials
+  erb :uploads
 end

-get '/trial/*' do |file_name|
+get '/upload/*' do |file_name|
-  @trial = Trial.find(file_name)
+  @upload = Upload.find(file_name)

-  erb :trial
+  erb :upload
 end

 # TODO
 # - Is file sanitized here?
 We don't want to be passing around untrusted data, especially not if it's touching the filesystem.
 post '/create' do
   begin
-    @trial = Trial.create(
+    @upload = Upload.create(
       params[:processor][:file_upload][:tempfile],
       params[:user].values,
       params[:device].values
     )

-    erb :trial
+    erb :upload
   rescue Exception => e
-    redirect '/trials?error=creation'
+    redirect '/uploads?error=creation'
   end
 end

 ~~~~~~~

-Running ruby pedometer.rb starts the web server, and hitting http://localhost:4567/trials takes us to an index of all of our trials.
+Running ruby pedometer.rb starts the web server, and hitting http://localhost:4567/uploads takes us to an index of all of our uploads.

 Let's look at each of our routes individually.

-### get '/trials'
+### get '/uploads'

-The get '/trials' route sets @trials through Trial.all, and @error is set if an :error key is present in the params hash.
-The trials view is then rendered.
+The get '/uploads' route sets `@uploads` through `Upload.all`, and `@error` is set if an `:error` key is present in the params hash.
+The uploads view is then rendered.
 Let's take a look at the view, below.

-trials.erb
+uploads.erb

 ~~~~~~~
 <link href="/styles.css" rel="stylesheet" type="text/css" />

 <html>
   <div class="error"><%= @error %></div>
-  <%= erb :summary, locals: { trials: @trials, detail_hidden: true } %>
+  <%= erb :summary, locals: { uploads: @uploads, detail_hidden: true } %>
   <form method="post" action="/create" enctype="multipart/form-data">
     <h3 class="upload-header">Device Info</h3>
     <input name="processor[file_upload]" type="file">